 Previously, I was a Junior Fellow of the Simons Society of Fellows in Dustin Rubenstein’s lab at Columbia University, after a quick stint in Luke Harmon’s lab at the University of Idaho and a PhD in Integrated Biosciences in Matthew Shawkey’s lab at The University of Akron.

-Iridescent colors of bird feathers are among the brightest, most dazzling and diverse visual signals found in animals.
-My PhD research investigates how the nanometer-level organization of color-producing structures in bird feathers takes place during feather development, and how this template can be explored to produce new colors and foster the diversification of sexually-selected phenotypes.
-For more information on my research, publications, software and contact, follow the links above!
+As a biologist, I studied the production and evolution of animal coloration.
+Iridescent colors are among the brightest, most dazzling and diverse visual signals found in animals.
+My research focused on how the nanometer-level organization of structures responsible for producing these colors takes place during feather development, and how this template can be explored to expand the avian color palette and facilitate the diversification of sexually-selected ornaments.

 [email protected]'s talk on bird coloration evolution was so engaging that a tiny bird (left) came to listen! #evol2016 pic.twitter.com/hzqHDrDTMw— Shana Caro (@ShanaCaro) June 18, 2016